-First, let's discuss where to get tickets.
+First, let's discuss where to get a ticket:

-There are three basic types of tickets.
+There are three basic types:.

 Single Trip: A single trip tckt is just that.
 One tckt bought for a specific trip and can only be used once on that specific journey.
 You can buy these from bus drivers, via vending machines, via electronic apps.
 You can also buy them at the train station office for other trips across Denmark and Europe, but I will be focusing on the S-Tog, bus and metro travel within the city.